XieQi2015/MHF-net/BMHF-net/README.md

       author={Xie, Qi and Minghao, Zhou and Zhao, Qian and Meng, Deyu and Zuo, Wangmeng and Xu, Zongben }, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2019}
     }

+    @article{xie2020MHFnet,
+      title={MHF-Net: An Interpretable Deep Network for Multispectral and Hyperspectral Image Fusion}, author={Xie, Qi and Minghao, Zhou and Zhao, Qian and Xu, Zongben and Meng, Deyu}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2017},
+      publisher={IEEE}
+    }

 If you encounter any problems, feel free to contact xq.liwu@stu.xjtu.edu.cn